 The enduring idea that technology will be able to solve many of the existing problems in society continues to permeate across governments.
 For the EUObserver, Fieke Jansen and Sarah Chander illustrate some of the problematic and harmful uses of ‘predictive’ algorithmic systems by states and public authorities across the UK and Europe.

-Continue reading “Racist and classist predictive policing exists in Europe too”“Far from a ‘human-centred’ approach, the draft law in its current form runs the risk of enabling Orwellian surveillance states,” writes @sarahchander from @edri.
+Continue reading “Racist and classist predictive policing exists in Europe too”EU’s new AI law risks enabling Orwellian surveillance states

 By Sarah Chander for Euronews on April 22, 2021